 Electives in the Knowledge Domains

 You choose one elective course in each of the three knowledge domains.
+For students entering in the 2021-22 academic year, a total of 9 credits are required.
 Look for courses carrying the attributes ALV, CSI, and NQR.

 Creative and Performing Arts Proficiency

 You choose at least two credits in a course that teaches a creative or performing art.
 Examples include: music, dance, theatrical performance or other creative expression.

 You must demonstrate proficiency in a foreign language at the 202 level at William & Mary.
 See the COLL Planning Guide for details.

 This one-course requirement can be fulfilled in several ways.
 See the COLL Planning Guide for details.

 Pre-matriculation Credits (AP/IB)

 AP/IB credits are accepted toward the 120 credits to graduate, but they can't be used as a substitute for COLL courses.
 If you have pre-matriculation credits, you can plan to apply them to elective courses – including the three electives in the knowledge domains, to some courses in the major (this varies by major), and to satisfy proficiencies.

 Various other rules and requirements (e.g., ten semester rule, credit hour residency) come into play as you complete your requirements for graduation.
 All of these are described in detail in the Undergraduate Catalog.